This qualification has four stages, each comprising 120 credits.

 - You’ll begin Stage 1 with two introductory modules – one with a focus on health and social care and one with a focus on the social sciences.

-- Next, in Stage 2, you’ll study a module on childcare and protection followed by a practice-based module where you’ll attend group workshops.
+- Next, in Stage 2, you’ll study a module on childcare and protection, followed by a practice-based module.

 - Stage 3 consists of a module on the law and social work followed by a practice-based module where you’ll undertake a 100-day placement.

-- Finally, in Stage 4, you’ll study a module with a focus on investigating health and social care and complete your degree with another 100 day social work practice placement.
+- Finally, in Stage 4, you’ll study either a module with a focus on investigating health and social care or mental health and complete your degree with another 100-day social work practice placement.

 If you already have the knowledge and skills equivalent to Stage 1, you may be able to enter the programme at Stage 2.

-At Stage 4, you'll become an increasingly confident, critical, analytical and reflective practitioner, and an independent learner.
-You'll start by focusing on adulthood and our ageing society and will complete your degree with a practice-based module.
+At Stage 4, you'll become an increasingly confident, critical, analytical, and reflective practitioner and an independent learner.
+You'll start by either focusing on adulthood and our ageing society or mental health and will complete your degree with a practice-based module.
 After successfully completing your studies, you can apply to register with the professional body in Scotland and begin your career as a qualified social worker.